 Is Accessibility Important for SEO?

 But what does all that have to do with SEO?
-Honestly, web accessibility optimization isn’t about designing a web site that performs well in search.
+Honestly, web accessibility optimization isn’t about designing a website that performs well in search.
 It is more about making a website that is useable by anyone who lands on it.
 However, that doesn’t mean that web accessibility optimization and SEO are mutually exclusive.
-There is a definite overlap between the two procedures.
+On the contrary, there is a definite overlap between the two procedures.
 Optimizing your site for accessibility will most likely improve your performance on search engines.
 Why?
 Because an accessible website is a website that answers user queries.

 How to Optimize Your Website for Both Web Accessibility and SEO

 Optimizing your site for accessibility isn’t as daunting as it seems.
 Basically, all you have to do is make sure that your site provides the following:

 - Mobile Usability Make sure mobile device users easily surf your website.
 Every element that appears on the desktop version should also appear on the mobile version.
 In other words, your website has to be useable on any device being used to access it.

 - Easily Digested Text-Based Content In general, the text should be resizable to 200% without the need for assistive technology.
 It would be best if you also avoided high-contrast color schemes.

 - Accessible Non-Text Content Non-text content refers to any content on your site that isn’t text-based.
 Things like images and videos are the most common types of non-text content.
-To make non-text content accessible, you can do things like provide transcripts for videos and alt-attribute descriptions for images.
-Just make sure that your text-representations for non-text content accurately describe the content in question.
+To make non-text content accessible, you can provide transcripts for videos and alt-attribute descriptions for images.
+Just make sure that your text representations for non-text content accurately describe the content in question.

 - Consistent and Easy Navigation It should be easy for any user to navigate the pages and posts on your website.
 Every website should also be navigatable using only a keyboard.

 - Clearly Defined Language Every website should have a language clearly defined in HTML for every page on the site.
 Declaring a language in code helps screen readers and translation software make sense of your content.